ktomk/pipelines/doc/PIPELINES-CACHES.md

 with such an integration to fit your expectations and (remote) build requirements.

+Also if you want to move the cache out of the home directory, you can make use of the XDG_CACHE_HOME environment variable to have it at any location you like.

-## More Cache Operations
+## Cache Operations

-Support for caches in the `pipelines` utility is sufficient for supporting them in the file-format (read: minimal), this leaves it open to maintaining them on your system to you.
-This is merely straight forward for simple things like dropping caches and leaves you with many more options for inspecting caches easily, populating caches
-(warming them up) and even merging into caches.
+Support for caches in the `pipelines` utility is sufficient for supporting them in the file-format (read: minimal), this leaves it open to maintaining them on your system (read: done by you).
+This is merely straight forward for simple things like dropping caches and leaves you with many more options for inspecting caches easily, populating caches (warming them up), even merging into caches and sharing across projects.

+Your system, your control.

-As caches are based on standard tar-files, common and more advanced tasks can be done by interacting with the shell with all the utilities you love and know.
+As caches are based on standard tar-files, common and more advanced tasks can be done by interacting with (the shell with) all the utilities you love and hate and know best.

 ### List and Inspect Caches